 100 Submittal of Sketch Plan.
-The subdivider or developer or developer may, if deemed desirable, submit a sketch plan in order to receive the pre-plat comments of the Development Committee and/or the Planning Commission which may prove helpful in designing the preliminary plat.
-An electronic copy of the sketch plan should be submitted to the Subdivision Administrator in a simple format sufficient to convey the location of proposed streets and utilities, the general layout of lots, and to note any particular design situations which could benefit from an early discussion of the problems.
-One copy of the sketch plan shall be returned to the subdivider or developer or developer with notations marked as to the comments resulting from such a review process.
+The Subdivider or developer may, if deemed desirable, submit a sketch plan in order to receive the pre-plat comments of the Development Committee and/or the Planning Commission which may prove helpful in designing the preliminary plat.
+The sketch plan should be submitted to the Subdivision Administrator in a simple format sufficient to convey the location of proposed streets and utilities, the general layout of lots, and to note any particular design situations which could benefit from an early discussion of the problems.
+One copy of the sketch plan shall be returned to the subdivider or developer with notations marked as to the comments resulting from such a review process.
 No fee shall be charged for the sketch plan review.

 101 Filing of Preliminary Plat.
-An application shall be filed with the Subdivision Administrator at least 30 days prior to the next regular meeting of the Planning Commission and be submitted electronically as a pdf and such number of copies of the preliminary plat as may be determined necessary by the Subdivision Administrator for proper review by affected and interested governmental and public and private organizations.
-Such plat shall not be accepted for filing until the fee as provided for in Section 3-109 has been paid by the subdivider or developer or developer to the Clerk.
+An application shall be filed with the Subdivision Administrator at least 30 days prior to the next regular meeting of the Planning Commission and such number of copies of the preliminary plat as may be determined necessary by the Commission for proper review by affected and interested governmental and public and private organizations.
+Such plat shall not be accepted for filing until the fee as provided for in Section 3-109 has been paid by the subdivider or developer to the Clerk.
 The preliminary plat shall contain the information as set out in Section 5-100 of these regulations.

 102 Distribution and Review of Preliminary Plat.
-After the filing of the preliminary plat, the Subdivision Administrator shall electronically distribute the plan or provide copies to affected and interested governmental (including township) and public and private organizations as appropriate.
+After the filing of the preliminary plat, the Subdivision Administrator shall distribute copies to affected and interested governmental (including township) and public and private organizations as appropriate.
 Organizations receiving copies shall have 15 days to review the preliminary plat and to make their comments and recommendations to the Planning Commission.
 A lack of response in 15 days shall, at the discretion of the Planning Commission, signify approval, unless during this period a written request for an extension of one time only not to exceed 15 days is submitted to the Planning Commission.

 103 Action by the Planning Commission on Preliminary Plat.
-The Planning Commission or Development Review Committee shall review the preliminary plat and consider the comments and recommendations of the organizations to whom the preliminary plat had been submitted for review.
+The Planning Commission shall review the preliminary plat and consider the comments and recommendations of the organizations to whom the preliminary plat had been submitted for review.
 If deemed desirable, the Commission may mail notices or copies of agendas to interested parties and conduct a public hearing for the purpose of receiving information supporting or opposing the preliminary plat.